glin/reactable/README.md

 )
 ```

-Rows can also be conditionally styled using a Javascript function:
+Rows can also be conditionally styled using a JavaScript function:
 ```r
 reactable(
   rowStyle = JS("